Find out more about how earn Strata Points with Auckland Airport and Strata Partners

 After checking-in on the ground floor, passengers should go to the first floor.
 Passengers are advised to enter the departure area to complete Customs and emigration formalities and then move on to their departure gate lounge.
 Our airport maps will help guide you to the right place.

-To help us ensure processing flows smoothly for the benefit of all passengers, before reaching the Customs counter please have your boarding pass, departure card and passport ready.
+To help us ensure processing flows smoothly for the benefit of all passengers, before reaching the Customs counter please have your boarding pass and passport ready.
+As of 5 November 2018, departure cards are no longer required.

 Help our security team keep you safe by keeping to our safety procedures.
 After completing Customs formalities all passengers pass through the security screening point operated by the Aviation Security Service.